FallBestSeason/bikeRacer/readme.txt

 The goal of this project is to prove that I can function as a full-stack dev on a framework and language I know nothing about.

+art made in pixelorama. very good editor, based in godot!

 customizable parts:
 frame
 stem